Hire The Law Firm That Keeps

 Used Cars and Lemon Law Protection

 For instance, if you buy a certified pre-owned vehicle and it starts to exhibit significant defects, those issues may still meet the criteria for what qualifies as a lemon car in California.
 As long as the car is under warranty, and the defect affects the vehicle’s use, value, or safety, you may have a valid Lemon Law claim.
-This protection is particularly valuable for second-hand buyers who might otherwise feel they have no recourse when stuck with a problematic car.
+Both new vehicles and used cars with warranties are eligible for protection.

 Conclusion